Category: Citizenship

 (Pro tip: Add only what strengthens your case.
 Submitting too many unrelated papers can make your application appear unfocused.)

-5. What If You Don’t Yet Meet the Requirements?
+5. What If You Do not Yet Meet the Requirements?

 If you have only recently obtained PR status or are still building your financial or employment record, take this time to strengthen your profile.